 Instruction to Editor: Update D6.1 P91L9 as shown below.

-The AP Tx Power subfield indicates, in units of dBm, the AP’s combined transmit power at the antenna connectors of all the transmit antennas used to transmit the triggering PPDU, and normalized to 20 MHz bandwidth.
+The AP Tx Power subfield indicates the AP’s combined transmit power at the antenna connectors of all the transmit antennas used to transmit the triggering PPDU in units of dBm / 20 MHz.
 The transmit power, PTX, is calculated as PTX = –20 + 2×FVal, where FVal is the value of the AP Tx Power subfield, except for the value 31, which is reserved.

 9.3.1.22 Trigger frame format